mfesiem/msiempy/README.md

 ### Contribute
 If you like the project and think you could help with making it better, there are many ways you can do it:
+- If you have any questions, please create a new issue.
 - Create new issue for new feature proposal or a bug
 - Implement existing issues
 - Help with improving the documentation
 - Spread a word about the project to your collegues, friends, blogs or any other channels
 - Any other things you could imagine
 - Any contribution would be of great help and I will highly appreciate it!
-If you have any questions, please create a new issue.

 ### Run tests
 ```